Skip to main content

 School Code Plan 4.0

-This plan will be structured as a Territorial Cooperation Programme between the Ministry of Education and Vocational Training (MEFP) and the educational administrations of the autonomous communities.
+This plan will be structured as a Territorial Cooperation Programme between the Ministry of Education, Vocational Training and Sports (MEFD) and the educational administrations of the autonomous communities.
 Its purpose is to help develop the digital skills of students in early childhood, primary and secondary education with a special focus on computational thinking, programming and robotics.

 Over the next two years, an investment of 356 million euros is planned for the incorporation of programming assistants in classrooms to help teachers implement robotics, programming and computational thinking in their lessons.